 So What Exactly Is It?

 Floating is a researched practice where one relaxes in a floatation pod, isolation tank, or float room, each containing 10 inches of water infused with 1000 pounds of magnesium sulfate (aka, Epsom salt).
 This creates a natural buoyancy allowing anyone to float effortlessly.
-With the water matching our bodies normal skin temperature, it makes it difficult to perceive where our body ends and the water begins, truly reducing the sense of touch.
+With the water matching our bodies natural temperature, it makes it difficult to perceive where our body ends and the water begins, truly reducing the sense of touch.
 It’s almost as if you’re drifting into outer space!

-Types of Tanks include the following:
+Types of Float Tanks

 For the true adventurers, the Samadhi tank is the ultimate experience and remains true to John C. Lilly’s vision of sensory escape and finding peace with the Self.
 This is by far my favorite tank!
 It’s smaller than most of the other tanks and does not offer a light or music-streaming options.